Celebration

 • In 1992 a cover by Kylie Minogue reached #20 in the UK.

-• Like "Ladies Night," this features backing vocals from the female group Something Sweet.
+• Like "Ladies Night," this song features backing vocals from the female group Something Sweet.

-• In the Friends episode "The One With Joey's New Brain" (2001), Ross attempts to play this on the bagpipes.
+• In the Friends episode "The One With Joey's New Brain" (2001), Ross tries to play "Celebration" on the bagpipes.

 • In 2021, "Celebration" made the Library of Congress National Recording Registry, chosen for works of "cultural, historical or aesthetic importance in the nation's recorded sound heritage."